The Monkey King (ages 11-12)

-This teaching unit uses a number of different drama forms to explore the legend of The Monkey King, a popular story in Chinese culture and mythology.
+This scheme of work uses a number of different drama forms to explore the legend of The Monkey King, a popular story in Chinese culture and mythology.
 Students will learn how to choreograph movement and portray characters and spiritual concepts.
-It includes a number of musical pieces which can be used to provide atmosphere to the student's performances.
+It includes a number of musical pieces which can be used to provide atmosphere to the student’s performances.

 The scheme of work contains 6 drama lesson plans.

 - Lesson 1: Birth of The Monkey King.
 Mime and role-play along to the story ‘Legend of the Monkey King’.

 - Lesson 2: Martial Arts and Immortality.
 Choreographing movement using the Shaolin 5 animals and the warm up exercise ‘The Horse Position’.